geomermaids · GeoParquet

 What is this?

-This site publishes that same OSM data in GeoParquet 2.0 — a modern, open, columnar file format — split by country, by state/province/region, and by theme (buildings, roads, water, etc.).
+This site publishes OpenStreetMap data in GeoParquet 2.0 — a modern, open, columnar file format — split by country, by state/province/region, and by theme (buildings, roads, water, etc.).
 Every file is small enough to use on a laptop, and the format is cloud-native: your query engine can read just the columns and rows it needs over HTTP, without downloading the whole file.

 Coverage